NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-Risk for developing a particular disease is related to many factors, both environmental and genetic.
+The risk of developing a particular disease is related to many factors, both environmental and genetic.
 Risk is like a giant jigsaw puzzle with many pieces.
-Sometimes the bigger pieces are genetic, sometimes environmental, but it is the combination of all the elements that defines one’s risk.
-Unfortunately we do not have insight into every single piece.
+Sometimes the bigger pieces are genetic, sometimes environmental, but it is the combination of all the elements that define one’s risk.
+Unfortunately, we do not have insight into every single piece.
 But a large factor like a BRCA mutation for breast/ovarian cancer risk or smoking for tobacco is important to identify.
 However, not everyone who smokes gets lung cancer just like not everyone who has a BRCA mutation gets ovarian cancer.

 Why do some people test negatively for a genetic connection to cancer, yet get cancer?
 Or their family members get cancer?

-Most of genetic testing for cancer risk focuses on single gene risk factors, like the BRCA genes, which account for the minority of cancer diagnoses.
+Most of the genetic testing for cancer risk focuses on single gene risk factors, like the BRCA genes, which account for the minority of cancer diagnoses.
 As the field of personalized medicine and clinical genomics evolves incorporation of “polygenic risk scores” will become more routine.
-This type of risk assessment takes into account many smaller genetic risks factors scattered across our whole genome that when combined can be important in understanding who is at higher risk and eventually who’s at lower risk for developing a cancer compared to average population risk.
+This type of risk assessment takes into account many smaller genetic risks factors scattered across our whole-genome that when combined can be important in understanding who is at higher risk and eventually who’s a lower risk for developing cancer compared to average population risk.
 It’s also important to remember environmental factors, some of which we can control and others we cannot, that contribute to cancer risk.